-In Rhode Island, in 2019, the statewide average cost of assisted living is $4,350 / month, which is more expensive than the nationwide average of $4,000 / month.
-The capital city area, Providence, has an average monthly cost of $4,900, which equates to an annual rate of $58,800, and is costlier than the statewide average.
+In Rhode Island, in 2021, according to Genworth’s Cost of Care Survey 2020, the statewide average cost of assisted living is $4,950 / month.
+This is several hundred dollars more expensive than the nationwide average of $4,300 / month.
+The capital city area, Providence, has an average monthly cost of $4,950, which equates to an annual rate of $59,400, and is on par with the statewide average.

 The most affordable care option in Rhode Island for seniors who wish to remain living at home, but require some daytime supervision is adult day care.
-As of 2019, the average cost is $75 throughout the state.
-(This figure is just over the nationwide average of $72 / day).
-The cost of adult day care in Providence is consistent with the statewide average of $75 / day.
+As of 2021, Genworth’s Cost of Care Survey 2020 indicates that the average cost is $76 throughout the state.
+(This figure is just over the nationwide average of $74 / day).
+The cost of adult day care in Providence is consistent with the statewide average of $76 / day.